 Yes you can use your Spotlight hotkey for Raycast.
 In fact, this is what we recommend to keep your muscle memory.
 You can learn in the

 Yes, Raycast is a full replacement for your application launcher.
-The built-in File Search command allows you to quickly find the files that you're looking for.
+The built-in Search Files command allows you to quickly find the files that you're looking for.

 Raycast is designed to be clean and fast with less noise.
 Hence, most searches are nested inside commands.
 There are two ways to open commands faster.

 You can assign a hotkey to a particular command and open it directly.
 For example, you can set

 ⌥ B to the Search Browser Bookmarks command and search bookmarks easily.
 We also made a short video about hotkeys if you’re not familiar with it.